agens-no/EllipticCurveKeyPair/README.md

 ## Keywords
 Security framework, Swift 3, Swift, SecKeyRawVerify, SecKeyGeneratePair, SecItemCopyMatching

+## Credits

+- [TrailOfBits](https://github.com/trailofbits/SecureEnclaveCrypto) published some objective-c code a while back which was to great help.
+- Quinn "the Eskimo!", Apple, was to [great help](https://forums.developer.apple.com/message/84684#84684) with getting the correct format for the key.

 ## Feedback

 We would 😍 to hear your opinion about this library.
 Wether you like or don't.
 Please file an issue if there's something you would like like improved.
 Reach me on twitter as [@hfossli](https://twitter.com/hfossli).